Collapsible content

 Yes, coaching sessions for adults and children are confidential, unless any safeguarding concerns are disclosed.

-That said, children often give us permission to discuss details of our coaching sessions with their parents/carers, which strengthens the three-way partnership between coach, child being coached and their parents/carers, leading to more successful outcomes.
+That said, children often give us permission to discuss details of our coaching sessions with their parents/carers, which strengthens the three-way partnership between the coach, the child and their parents/carers, leading to more successful outcomes.

 Do you do in-person coaching sessions?